Apply now for 30 hours free childcare. To make sure you get your code in time for January 2018, we encourage you to apply before Thursday 30 November.

 My child has special educational needs - will this affect my child's entitlement?

 All families should have access to high quality, flexible childcare.
 The Government has consulted on changes to the funding arrangements.

 We are waiting for guidelines designed to ensure that providers have the resources to support the needs of children with special educational needs and disabilities.

-Please see below to find out the providers who are offering 30 hours of free childcare for 3 and 4 year olds, from Friday 1 September 2017.
+Please see below to find out the providers who are offering 30 hours of free childcare for 3 and 4 year olds.

 The list of providers has been grouped into the following Community Area Forums (CAF) areas:

-Childminders will also be offering the 30 hours of free childcare.
+Some childminders will also be offering 30 hours of free childcare.
 For more information about which childminders, please contact our Family Information Service (FIS) on 0800 7834645 or email email@example.com.